Camilo Cienfuegos: Disappearance

 Cienfuegos was falsely reported to have been found on 5 November, and work stopped throughout the country as people came out into the streets to celebrate.
 Ruby Hart Phillips reported that "merchants were forced to close their stores because the clerks deserted.
 I was surprised to learn that Major Cienfuegos was so popular."
 Many Catholics credited Our Lady of Charity or Jude the Apostle for the miracle.

 But in reality, no sign of a plane wreckage had actually been found.
 Hours after the report of Cienfuegos' discovery, the Revolutionary Armed Forces denied its validity, alleging it to have been counter-revolutionary propaganda that had aimed to assassinate Castro.
+In mid-November, the search for Cienfuegos was called off.
 The Cuban government subsequently declared Camilo Cienfuegos to be presumed dead.
 His body has never been discovered and the official story has neither been proven nor disproven.

 While Matos was given a show trial by a revolutionary tribunal, Cienfuegos was made into a revolutionary martyr.
 Fidel Castro accelerated his consolidation of power after Cienfuegos' death, using it as a reason to convince Cubans of the need to "defend the Revolution at all costs".
 This meant the end of judicial independence and the re-establishment of revolutionary tribunals, which expanded the definition of "counter-revolutionary" by criminalising strike action, eliminating the category of "political prisoner" and assuming collective guilt by association.
 After the Prensa Libre reported on allegations of rising tensions between them and Cienfuegos, the Castros also began to campaign against freedom of the press.